adirkson/SIC-probability/Sphinx-docs/tutorial.rst

 Zero- and One- Inflated Beta Distribution
 -----------------------------------------

 Here, we'll go through some of the ways the :class:`beinf` class can be utilized.
 The :class:`beinf` class is an instance of a subclass of :py:class:`~scipy.stats.rv_continuous`, and therefore inherits all of the methods from :py:class:`~scipy.stats.rv_continuous`.
-In addition, some methods have been added that aren't included in :py:class:`~scipy.stats.rv_continuous` that are useful for applying the BEINF distibution to the sea ice concentration (SIC) variable (see the documentation for the :class:`beinf` class).
+In addition, some methods have been added that aren't included in :py:class:`~scipy.stats.rv_continuous` that are useful for applying the BEINF distribution to the sea ice concentration (SIC) variable (see the documentation for the :class:`beinf` class).

 First, define some arbitrary BEINF distribution parameters and freeze the distribution object